eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

           - install the sqlite client
           - figure out the database schema
           - figure out queries to get/insert the information you want
+      - custom client:
+        - unlike plain text files, you can't edit this with e.g Emacs
+        - need a custom client software
+      - cant interact with files
+        - data is stuck in the database
+        - extracting data into files is hard
+        - importing data from files is hard
+      - version control
+        - needs to be reimplemented
 - markup

   - WYSIWYG